brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

     $ cd MinMaxHydrate && yarn start

 > Late addition to scope (our favorite!) of having teams in the mix.
 It's a bold plan, let's see if it plays out.

+Now that we have our foundation, let's add some structure:

+- app
+  - actions
+  - assets
+    - fonts
+    - icons
+    - images
+  - components
+  - config
+  - modules
+  - reducers
+  - services
+  - store
+  - views

+Oh and of course, we should be tracking with `git`

+    git init

+I'll keep the rest of the git steps out of this, but just a reminder for anyone who may follow this!